« If the contribution of Perche to the settlement of Canada -- approximately 5% of the French emigrants -- can appear modest, it should be stressed

 that the Percheron emigration, the oldest one, is characterized by a remarkable prolificity... », wrote Francoise Montagne.

 The movement, launched in 1634 thanks to the capacity of conviction of Robert Giffard, represents a certain originality in the French emigration to New-France.
 It should not be due to misery, but rather to the spirit of adventure.
-In about thirty years, 146 adults who had various jobs, often related to construction (mason, carpenter, brick-maker, etc), and who represented 80 families, undertook the great voyage.
+In about forty years, 194 adults who had various jobs, often related to construction (mason, carpenter, brick-maker, etc), undertook the great voyage.
 Some returned to live and work in their native country but the great majority, despite the Iroquois threat, chose to settle on the banks of the Saint Lawrence River in order to clear and thrive the new territories.
 Their descendants are estimated today at 1.500.000 people in Canada and much more if we include the United States.

 Samuel de Champlain founds Quebec City.